-We consider Free Cash Flow, LTM Free Cash Flow, and Net Cash, which are "non-GAAP financial measures" (as such term is defined by the SEC), to be useful metrics in measuring our cash-generating performance.
+We consider Free Cash Flow, LTM Free Cash Flow, and Net Cash, which are "non-GAAP financial measures" (as such term is defined by the SEC), to be useful metrics in measuring our cash-generation performance.
 (Note that we may define these terms differently than other companies that use similarly-named non-GAAP financial measures.)
 These non-GAAP metrics are not intended to represent funds available for our discretionary use or to be used as a substitute for Cash and cash equivalents or Net cash provided by operating activities, as measured under GAAP.
-The following tables reconcile Net cash provided by operating activities to Free Cash Flow and present the calculations of LTM Free Cash Flow for Q2 FY22 and Q2 FY21.
+The following tables reconcile Net cash provided by operating activities to Free Cash Flow for YTD FY22 and YTD FY21, and present the calculations of LTM Free Cash Flow for Q3 FY22 and Q3 FY21.
 The columns may not foot due to rounding.